 Awaken at dawn and head out on a game drive into the adjacent Mara Naboisho Conservancy, a 50,000 acres wilderness area which is exclusive to a few small safari camps which have joined with Gamewatchers Safaris in leasing the area as a wildlife conservancy owned by the local Maasai community.
 The open plains and valleys with scattered acacia woodland abound with wildlife including resident lions.
 Hippo and crocodiles can also be seen.
-Stop for a picnic bush breakfast in a scenic spot and continue exploring the Naboisho Conservancy, returning to Porini Mara Camp for lunch.
+Stop for a picnic bush breakfast in a scenic spot and continue exploring the Naboisho Conservancy, returning to Porini Bush Camp for lunch.
 In the afternoon you will have the option of a game drive or an escorted nature walk and then continue to a scenic viewpoint for a sundowner overlooking the vast plains of the Mara eco-system before returning to Porini Bush Camp for dinner and overnight.

 A full day to have game drives in the Ol Kinyei and Naboisho Conservancies to further explore the wilderness with your expert guide and to seek out the wildlife.
 Sundowner, night drive and final dinner at Porini Bush Camp.

 After an early breakfast drive through Naboisho Conservancy and on to Olare Motorogi Conservancy arriving at Porini Lion Camp for lunch.
 In the afternoon you will take a game drive in the 33,000 acre conservancy followed by a sundowner and night drive back to camp.
 Overnight Porini Lion Camp.
 This is one of the best places in Africa to see lions and there are three resident prides which have made Olare Motorogi their home range.

 Another early breakfast and then spend a full day inside the Mara Reserve, with a picnic lunch, to seek out the migration if is in the area.
 Back to camp in the evening for dinner and overnight.